tgstation/tgstation/code/datums/ai/learn_ai.md

 Subtrees are essentially modularized pieces of tree that can be re-used in different trees.
 This allows for patternizing common behaviors into a re-useable tree.

+One feature of subtrees is that if you are making a subtree, and want to change something when using the subtree depending on the AI, you can assign any field in the subtree as a binding; this makes it editable in any controller (or subtree) that the subtree is used.

 ## Editor

 The behavior tree editor can be opened via opening one of our .bt.json files.
 These .bt.json files are specialized json files that format our (sub)trees.
 In theory these jsons are human-readable, but the editor makes it much easier to parse them and provides a way of baking them into .DM code.